Computation of cyclic redundancy checks: One-pass checking

 When the CRC is transmitted with the correct byte order (matching the chosen bit-ordering convention), a receiver can compute an overall CRC, over the message and the CRC, and if they are correct, the result will be zero.

-This possibility is the reason that most network protocols that include a CRC do so before the ending delimiter; it is not necessary to know whether the end of the packet is imminent to check the CRC.
+This possibility is the reason that most network protocols which include a CRC do so before the ending delimiter; it is not necessary to know whether the end of the packet is imminent to check the CRC.

-In fact, a few protocols use the CRC *as* the ending delimiter -- CRC-based framing.
+In fact, a few protocols use the CRC as the message delimiter, a technique called CRC-based framing.
+(This requires multiple frames to detect acquisition or loss of framing, so is limited to applications where the frames are a known length, and the frame contents are sufficiently random that valid CRCs in misaligned data are rare.)

 CRC variants

 In practice, most standards specify presetting the register to all-ones and inverting the CRC before transmission.
 This has no effect on the ability of a CRC to detect changed bits, but gives it the ability to notice bits that are added to the message.

 Preset to −1

 The basic mathematics of a CRC accepts (considers as correctly transmitted) messages which, when interpreted as a polynomial, are a multiple of the CRC polynomial.
 If some leading 0 bits are prepended to such a message, they will not change its interpretation as a polynomial.
 This is equivalent to the fact that 0001 and 1 are the same number.

 But if the message being transmitted does care about leading 0 bits, the inability of the basic CRC algorithm to detect such a change is undesirable.
 If it is possible that a transmission error could add such bits, a simple solution is to start with the rem shift register set to some non-zero value; for convenience, the all-ones value is typically used.
 This is mathematically equivalent to complementing (binary NOT) the first n bits of the message, where n is the number of bits in the CRC register.

 This does not affect CRC generation and checking in any way, as long as both generator and checker use the same initial value.
 Any non-zero initial value will do, and a few standards specify unusual values, but the all-ones value (−1 in twos complement binary) is by far the most common.
 Note that a one-pass CRC generate/check will still produce a result of zero when the message is correct, regardless of the preset value.